Russian forces accused of kidnapping second mayor in Ukraine

 Mr Zelensky praised those refusing to collaborate in the Russian-controlled Kherson region.

-Russia has not commented on Mr Fedorov’s disappearance, that it comes after the Melitopol council had adopted a resolution stating it “has been, is and will be an inalienable part of the united state of Ukraine”.
+Russia has not commented on Mr Fedorov’s disappearance, that comes after the Melitopol council had adopted a resolution stating it “has been, is and will be an inalienable part of the united state of Ukraine”.

 The statement was in response to, what it said was, Putin’s plan to stage a referendum on the creation of a “people’s republic” in Melitopol.